 The Music Hall has also presented many performers from other countries and cultures like the Afro-Cuban Allstars (Cuba), Gonzolo Rubalcaba (Cuba), Arrival (Sweden), Bebel Gilberto (Brazil), Gaelic Storm (Ireland), Ladysmith Black Mambazo (South Africa), Lunasa (Ireland), Red Hot Chili Pipers (Scotland), Peking Acrobats (China), Sabicas (Spain), Vienna Boys Choir (Austria) and Whindersson Nunes (Brazil) among others as well as numerous family oriented events such as The Berenstain Bears, Jungle Jack Hanna, The Nutcracker Ballet, and The Very Hungry Caterpillar.

-Emerging artists are given the opportunity of exposure by opening for high-profile performers and participating in annual Singer/Songwriter events, concerts on the Music Hall sponsored stage at The Tarrytown & Sleepy Hollow Farmers Market (TASH), the annual Rock The Hall Contest, livestreams and student performances.
+Emerging artists are given the opportunity of exposure by opening for high-profile performers and participating in annual Singer/Songwriter events, annual Rock The Hall contests, Music hall Studio concerts, Music Hall sponsored Tarrytown & Sleepy Hollow Farmer’s Market concerts and student performances.

-The Academy is the Music Hall’s arts-in-education arm and in collaboration with KJK Productions, offers free school residencies for 3rd-5th graders, theater workshops for 3rd-8th graders and Mainstage productions for 9th-12th graders.
-Additionally, the Academy offers bilingual and Circus Arts workshops as well as free and discounted private music lessons for students in need.
+The Academy is the Music Hall’s arts-in-education arm and in collaboration with KJK Productions, offers free school residencies to the Public Schools of the Tarrytowns and theater workshops for 1st – 12th graders.
+Additionally, the Academy provides specialized Circus Arts and bilingual programs as well as free and discounted private music lessons for students in need.
 Every year, thousands of schoolchildren from multiple school districts all over the tristate area are bussed to the Music Hall to experience live performances.

 The theater donates free/discounted space to local nonprofit organizations such as River Arts, The Rivertown Dance Academy, The Sleepy Hollow Performing Arts Boosters, Westchester Symphonic Winds, Chamber Theatre, Hispanic Flamenco Ballet, The Paper Bag Players and TheatreworksUSA.
 It annually donates $4000 towardsThe Sleepy Hollow High School Performing Arts Award which recognizes talented seniors in band, chorus, orchestra and theater, and presents free Family Fun Days, free Movie Days, Holiday Craft Markets and Visual Arts Exhibits.